CouchPotato Review

 Scheduling & Automation

-CouchPotato’s scheduling feature lets you specify intervals for file searches, helping manage bandwidth usage.
+CouchPotato’s scheduling feature allows you to specify intervals for file searches, helping to manage bandwidth usage effectively.

 By integrating with your chosen downloader, CouchPotato automates the download process.
 It can also check for new or better files and notify your Android device when they become available.